Foundation Year (Year 0):

 The assessment strategy for the programme varies to ensure the most appropriate method for each specific module and subject area.
 Most modules are assessed through a combination of methods such as formal examinations, practical assignments, written assignments, technical reports, presentations, in-class tests, peer assessments and work-based placements.
 Thus, in addition to formal examinations and assessments at the end of the module, you will be continuously assessed and given feedback on your progress and development throughout the year i.e. through both formative and summative assessment.

 Employability & Careers

 The course will equip graduates with the necessary skills and knowledge to understand, apply and critically evaluate underlying Data Science principles.
 In addition, graduates will also be equipped with the skills to design and utilise Data Science systems and use industry standard tools and techniques in their implementation.

 Graduates will be ably equipped to pursue a highly lucrative career in a number of sectors.
-According to Glassdoor.co.uk, Data Scientist is the 17th best job with a median base salary of £45,000 and 578 job openings (data as of July 2018).
+According to Glassdoor.co.uk, Data Scientist is the 7th best job with a median base salary of £46,000 and an excess of 2000 job opportunities across the UK (data as of October 2019).

 Entry Requirements & How to Apply

 Applicants will preferably have a minimum of five GCSE passes including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England) and 32 UCAS Tariff Points from at least 1 A level (or equivalent).

 Candidates who do not possess normal minimum entry qualification are interviewed and considered individually on the basis of their prior learning or working background.